safe9307/alx-low_level_programming/0x07-pointers_arrays_strings/README.md

 1-memcpy.c copies memory area. <br/ >
 2-strchr.c locates a charachter in a string. <br/ >
 3-strspn.c gets the length of a prefix substring. <br/ >
+4-strpbrk.c searches a string for any of a set of bytes. <br/ >